 The Rural Jobs Act would bring new jobs improved facilities renewed opportunity to rural America.

-The Rural Jobs Act would add $500 million in NMTC allocation in 2022 and 2023.
+The Rural Jobs Act would add $500 million in NMTC allocation in over each of the next two years.
 Under the legislation, the new allocation would be targeted exclusively to Rural Jobs Zones, which are NMTC-eligible census tracts in rural communities eligible for the USDA B&I Program (non-urban, under 50,000 in population).

 Of the $1 billion in new allocation, at least 25 percent would be prioritized to persistent poverty counties and high out-migration rural counties.